LibrariesHacked/cilipsw/books-set.md

 ![Image of books set in Exeter](https://raw.githubusercontent.com/LibrariesHacked/geography-librarydata/master/images/books-exeter.png)

-You can see books published in your local area.
+You can see books that are published in your local area.
 Or maybe places your're visiting.

 This uses crowdsourced data from [Open Library](https://openlibrary.org) and [LibraryThing](https://www.librarything.com/).